FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 One gotcha: only single-type pots can be exported.
 The default multi type uses nullfs mounts to share the base, which can’t be packed into a portable image.
 Create with -t single if you plan to export.

-Pot + Nomad + Consul: the full stack
+Pot + Nomad + Consul

 Setup